“A retreat of 21 romantic villas, perched high on a hillside with private plunge pools and incredible views of the Guanacaste Coast”

 - With so many activities on-site or nearby, even adventurous types are unlikely to get bored

-- The town of Las Catalinas is still being built and there's a significant amount of construction in the area; noise can sometimes be heard but not in the rooms
+- The town of Las Catalinas is still being built and there's a significant amount of construction in the area; noise can sometimes be heard

 - When we visited, the hotel was still very new and lacked landscaping, though this is sure to improve as the gardens mature